tash-had/flask-deploy-script/README.md

 `-c` **credential:** an access token with Read access to `repo_name`.
 This is only required if your repo is private.

 `-l` **label:** a label for this deployment.
-Defaults to "`repo_name`-`env`".
+Defaults to "`repo_name`-`env`" (ie. "my_app-development").
 This flag is useful if you want to have multiple instances of the same build environment on a single server (otherwise the default value would overwrite previous deployment).

 `-t` **test folder:** the name of the test folder.
 Defaults to "tests".